gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 calends (the first) of May.
 <!-- 30 -->

-## Chapter XXI: The overthrow of the Danes at Dublin.
+## Chapter XXI: The overthrow of the Danes at Dublin

 At this time, about the feast of Whitsuntide, Hasculf, who had been king of Dublin, sailed into the Liffy with sixty ships full of Norwegians and men of the isles,[^50]